Kiopp/custom-hyprland-dotfiles/README.md

 # custom-hyprland-dotfiles
 This repo contains my personal customizations for the ml4w dotfiles for hyprland.
+I try to avoid modifying the official ml4w files, and only include extras.
+Some minor modifications had to be done.
 ## Included customizations
+### Modified official files
+* Wallpaper script - (temp hopefully) Run wallust for terminal colors when changing wallpaper, which is missing in the latest(stable) version of ML4W
+* Autostart configurations - No longer run hypridle, I don't like hypridle >:(
+* Themeswitcher script - Modified to find themes as symbolic links
+### Custom extras
 * Waybar theme - Kiopp Modern
-* Wallpaper script - (temp hopefully) Run wallust for terminal colors when changing wallpaper, which is missing in the latest(stable) version of ML4W
 * Wallust config
-* Autostart configurations - No longer run hypridle, I don't like hypridle >:(
 * Keybindings
 * Monitor configuration
-* Themeswitcher script - Modified to find themes in symbolic links (for easy setup using setup.fish)
 * ML4W Hyprland Settings configuration
 * Kitty config - For fastfetch wallust colors
 ## Dependencies